Table of Contents

-1. Create an Employee Reimbursement Policy
+1. Understand Employee Reimbursement Policies

 2. Draft the Terms of the Reimbursement Policy

-On the other hand, to manage company budget, businesses may choose to cap certain expenses, such as meals while travelling can be on a daily capped budget.
+On the other hand, to better manage the company budget, businesses may choose to cap certain expenses.
+For example, you may choose to cap meals while travelling with a daily budget.
 Using capped budgets can give your employees a guideline of what is acceptable.
-If you don’t set these policies and guidelines out, then you can’t reprimand your employees for not sticking to the guidelines.Continue reading this article below the form
+If you do not set these policies and guidelines out, then you are unable to reprimand your employees for not sticking to the guidelines.Continue reading this article below the form

 3. Record Expenses